 In 2009, Seibert produced the program’s first player to be drafted to play Major League Baseball.
 Harold Baines, Jr., son of former White Sox and Orioles great Harold Baines, Sr., was taking by his father’s White Sox in the 45th round and spent the summer playing for the franchise’s Advanced Rookie team in Bristol, Tenn.

-Seibert is a senior coach lecturer in the Exercise Science and Physical Education department, teaching the popular course, “America’s Game: Baseball,” which is offered as a first-year seminar.
+Seibert is a senior coach lecturer in the Exercise Science and Physical Education department, including serving as the lone person to teach the popular fencing activity course.
+For years, he also taught the popular course, “America’s Game: Baseball,” which was offered as a first-year seminar.

 The 1978 Western Maryland College (now McDaniel College) graduate received his bachelor’s degree in physical education and earned his masters degree in educational administration in 1981.
 As an undergraduate, Seibert played on both the football and baseball teams.